 This will add another network to the previously discussed networks of evolved designs and evolved niches (sets of requirements) [Sloman 1995].
 A third network, produced in parallel with the first two will include evolved construction kits, including the fundamental construction kit and derived kits.
-These are unlikely to be simple tree-like networks because of the possibility of new designs, new niches and new construction kits being formed by combining previously evolved instances.
-[To be expanded.]
+These are unlikely to be simple tree-like networks because of the possibility of new designs, new niches and new construction kits being formed by combining previously evolved instances: so that branches merge.